 Some lenders specialise in providing mortgages to self-employed individuals who don’t have the typical documentation, such as accountants' reports.
 These lenders often consider other factors such as your business potential, the consistency of your income, and your creditworthiness.
 While the rates may be higher, these specialist lenders can be an excellent option for those who have difficulty meeting the criteria of traditional banks.

-Show Consistent Income Over Time
+#3 - Continue to Show Consistent Income Over Time

 If you’ve been self-employed for some time, lenders will want to see evidence that you can sustain your income.
 Even without formal accounts, consistent earnings over the last year or two—whether in the form of bank statements, invoices, or contracts—can work in your favour.